prince2906-git/airflow_learning/README.md

   Workflow : Its a system to manager repetative processes and task which occur in a partiular order.
   In other words, It is a set of tasks and steps which can be scheduled, intiated, and monitored.
   Workflows are used to process, build application and process data.
+  Workflows can appear as a series of steps in a checklist, or as a diagram that visualizes those steps.

+  The following is an example of a simple support workflow:

+  1. Carl, a customer, **starts** a support request.
+  2. The open case is **assigned** to Sasha, a Support Representative.
+  3. Sasha receives the assigned case and asks Carl for information.
+While waiting for the reply, the case’s status is **pending**.
+  4. After Carl provides the requested information, Sasha replies with a solution and then updates the case’s status to **resolved**.
+  5. Carl receives the answer, as well as a survey link where he can provide feedback about his support request.
+  6. He is delighted with Sasha’s quick response and gives high ratings in the survey.
+The case’s status is updated to **closed**.

+In this workflow, the steps are “start”, “assign”, “resolve”, and “close”.
+The states are “open”, “assigned”, “pending”, “resolved”, and “closed”.
+Steps move the process from state to state along a path until the workflow is completed.

   Here are some benefits of using workflows in cloud computing: